aad99bxp/StudentRegistrationForm/README.md

 After you have followed all of the above steps, go to browser and type: localhost/foldername (The name of the folder that contains the files of this repo).
 You will now be able to use this and store the data.

+## Tools Used
+Visual Studio & XAMPP

+##Languages Used
+HTML, CSS & PHP